Judiciary of Texas: Judges, Judicial Selection, and Judicial Succession

+Criticism and reform of judicial selection

+Texas is one of only a few states in the United States that selects judges for all levels of courts through partisan elections.
+This system has been the subject of significant debate and criticism from legal scholars and former judges, who argue that it threatens judicial impartiality.

+One major criticism is the influence of "straight-ticket voting" (or partisan sweeps), where judges are often removed from office based on national political trends rather than their judicial qualifications or record.
+For example, critics note that experienced judges are frequently swept out of office solely because voters are voting for a Governor or President of a different party at the top of the ballot.

+Another central concern is the role of campaign contributions.
+Because candidates must fund expensive statewide campaigns, they often accept donations from lawyers and firms that appear before their courts.
+This has led to the "Cash for Justice" controversy, raising concerns about potential conflicts of interest.

+In 2019, the Texas Legislature created the Texas Commission on Judicial Selection to study alternatives to this system.
+In 2020, the Commission recommended ending partisan judicial elections, but the Texas Legislature failed to pass the necessary constitutional amendments to enact these reforms in the 2021 and 2023 sessions.

 All state-wide elective positions in the executive and judicial branch are currently controlled by Republicans because the state as a whole is solidly red.
 Appellate and trial court judges, however, are elected from districts, and some of those districts are more competitive than Texas as a whole, and some even have a clear Democratic majority.

 In the November 6, 2018 midterm elections numerous Republican appellate justices lost to Democratic challengers, entailing in a switch from Republican to Democratic majority control effective January 1, 2019 in Dallas and in the two Courts of Appeals in Houston, and major changes in the partisan makeup of other courts, including Austin and San Antonio.

 There are other scenarios that can result in turnover on benches, but they are rare.
 The predominant source of change in the composition of the judiciary involves politics.

 Some incumbent judges/justices who seek reelection are defeated in primary elections, others in general elections.
 The probability of election-driven turnover on district and appellate benches is affected by the nature of the concurrent elections (presidential or mid-term) and by partisan tides, at least in the more competitive counties and appellate districts, e.g. Dallas and Harris County/Houston (county-level) and San Antonio (appellate district level).

 In 2006, several dozen Republican incumbents were swept off their benches by Democrats in Dallas County, and in 2008, many incumbents lost in Harris County.